fabferri/az-pattern/01-rt-hub-spokes/README.md

 # How to create hub-spoke VNets interconnected by VNet peering and UDR

-The article describes a basic configuration with one Azure hub VNet in VNet peering with two spoke VNets. in the hub VNet a VM works as ip forwarder.
+This article describes a basic configuration with one Azure hub VNet in peering with two spoke VNets.
+In the hub VNet a VM works as ip forwarder.

 [![1]][1]